nickswalker/nickwalker.us/pages/videos.md

 permalink: making-project-videos/
 ---

-*Making videos to present research has become more common over the pandemic.
-These are my working notes on how to make good videos and advice on tools and workflow.*
+Making videos to present research became more common after 2020.
+These are my working notes on how to make good videos and advice on tools and workflow.

 <div class="full-width">